The JRMO offers a comprehensive range of financial services.

 - To be a great place to work for our procurement staff,

 - To become a better ‘corporate citizen’ and use our purchasing capability for the benefit of east London.

 For more information and for links to the Oracle and other relevant systems please click here.

 All equipment and consumables must be purchased via the non-stock requisition order book and through the supplies department (see expenses claims below).

-All service costs for projects will be journalled, not as tests performed, but as pro-rata to income on the project.
-For example, if CT scans are 10% of the budgeted project cost, then 10% of the total project income will be journalled to imaging.
+All service costs for projects will be journaled, not as tests performed, but as pro-rata to income on the project.
+For example, if CT scans are 10% of the budgeted project cost, then 10% of the total project income will be journaled to imaging.

 It is likely that patient payments will have been included in the costs when the contract was negotiated for a project.
 Please refer to your copy of the clinical trials agreement to see how these costs will be recovered.

 Either the project will have a separate budget set up for these reimbursements or alternatively, the company may reimburse all travel cost on receipt of an invoice, with attached travel receipts.

 Claiming money back through payroll should be avoided if at all possible.
 In many circumstances, the Trust will not reimburse staff for the purchases of equipment, consumables or food.

 Reimbursement will be made, however, for travel, conference fees and training courses on the basis that there are receipts attached and that a budget is available to pay for these costs.